-Campus Police is responsible for the investigation of accidents which occur on College property such as motor vehicle, personal injury, industrial, environmental and property caused by acts of nature.
-All accidents must be reported to Campus Police immediately.
+Amherst College Police Department (ACPD) is responsible for the investigation of accidents which occur on college property such as motor vehicle, personal injury, and property damage caused by acts of nature.
+Environmental Health and Safety (EH&S) is responsible for the investigation of industrial or environmental accidents.
+All accidents must be reported to ACPD Dispatch Center immediately.

 Members of the campus community who have concerns about building safety or code issues are encouraged to contact the Service Center.
 The Service Center will arrange for a response to your question.